Joe Queenan (politician)

 Joseph Queenan is an Irish politician.
-He is a member of the Sligo County Council, first elected for Fianna Fáil in 1999 and representing the Dromore Electoral Area from then until its dissolution and replacement by the newly merged Ballymote and Tubberycurry Electoral Areas ahead of 2014's election.
-Queenan was re-elected for Fianna Fáil in 2014, representing the Ballymote-Tubbercurry Electoral Area ever since.
+He is a member of the Sligo County Council, first elected for Fianna Fáil in 1999 and representing the Dromore Electoral Area from then until its dissolution and replacement by the newly merged Ballymote and Tubbercurry Electoral Areas ahead of 2014's election.
+Queenan was re-elected in 2014 representing the Ballymote-Tubbercurry electoral area.

 Electoral history

 Queenan first stood as a candidate for Fianna Fáil at the 1999 Sligo County Council election; successful, he took a seat for the party in the Dromore Electoral Area.
 He topped the poll for Fianna Fáil at the 2004 Sligo County Council election.
 Queenan was re-elected for Fianna Fáil in the Dromore Electrical Area at the 2009 Sligo County Council election.
 He was elected for Fianna Fáil in the new Ballymote-Tubbercurry Electrical Area at the 2014 Sligo County Council election, notably finishing ahead of party colleague Eamon Scanlon, the former TD and Senator.
+He left Fianna Fáil in 2015, and was re-elected as an independent councillor at the 2019 and 2024 elections.